BalderHolst/bmark/README.md

 If you are not using the `kitty` terminal, you should probably change this.

 ### alias_prefix
-The prefix in front of the bookmark name for generated aliases.
+The prefix in front of bookmark names for generated aliases.

 ### show_paths
 Whether or not, to show paths in the dmenu-like fuzzy finder.
 If false, the `display_sep` has no effect.